 Why You Hate Your Hero: Unpacking Jealousy as a Golden Shadow

 That sting you feel watching someone do what you most want?
-It is not just jealousy—it is your unclaimed potential knocking.
+It is not always just pettiness.
+Sometimes it is your unclaimed potential knocking.

 You see someone crush a launch, finish a book, or own a stage.
 Your chest tightens.
 You tell yourself to “be happy for them,” but under the polite smile sits heat.
 Shame piles on: Why can’t I just be supportive?

 This is not moral failure.
 It is a feedback signal.
-Chapter 6: Interconnectedness reminds us that mirror neurons don’t only echo pain; they echo potential.
-Your body is lighting up because you recognize a latent capacity—magician, artist, warrior—that you have suppressed.
+Your body is lighting up because you recognize a latent capacity—Magician, maker, Warrior—that you have suppressed.

 Skip the spiritual bypass of forcing cheer.
 Instead: